imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Goal

-- Logwatch configured to send a daily e-mail summary of the server's status and logs
+- Logwatch configured to send a daily e-mail summary of all of the server's status and logs

 #### Notes